jonasmcferreira/adventures/docs/grim/grim.md

 Some characters rise to great heights of power.
 Most will meet an ignominious end, devoured by monsters or left to rot on a cold dungeon floor.
 If adventuring were easy, every peasant would drop their hoe and run off to explore the nearest cave!
 Because Grim is so deadly, we recommend you make two characters to start.
 Think of one as the main character and the other as the replacement character when the first one bites the dust.

-- All characters are human.
+- You exist as a human or something close enough.
+In this bleak world, your race offers neither boon nor bane - survival hinges on more than mere lineage.
 - No one can see in the dark.
 - The gods of Grim are indifferent.
 - Spellcasters have been hunted to near extinction.
--

 To create a Player Character (PC), follow these steps:

 1. Determine ability scores.
-2. Choose a Profession and roll a random Background; note your powers, special abilities, Expertise, and starting equipment.
+2. Choose a Class and roll a random Background; note your powers, special abilities, Expertise, and starting equipment.
-3. Determine starting Hit Points (HP).
+3. Determine Hit Points (HP).
 4. Determine your Defense (DEF).
 5. Name the Character.